 The triangle-shaped French Reef Sanctuary Preservation Area is north of Molasses Reef and approximately six nautical miles southeast of Key Largo.
-A popular dive site for scuba divers, French Reef is known for its many caves and swim-thoughs which are easily accessible even to novice divers.
+A popular dive site for scuba divers, French Reef is known for its many shallow caves which are easily accessible even to novice divers.
 Most of the caves are shallow, so do not create a diving hazard, and have been named by local Scuba Diving operators.
-French Reef is located within the boundaries of the Key Largo National Marine Sanctuary.
+French Reef is located within the boundaries of the NOAA Key Largo National Marine Sanctuary.

 Daily scuba diving charters are run to French Reef by Sea Dwellers Dive Center of Key Largo.
 Boats leave the dock at 8:30am and 1pm, both trips are 2-locations.

 Call Sea Dwellers at 1-800-451-3640 for schedules and reservations.